Quaniseddy/Python_Projects/README.md

 # Uni_Projects

-#Python projects i have done for the UNSW course
+#Projects during Uni time

-#From easy to hard
+#From easy to hard, including python, C++, HDL

-#Each with a PDF file explaining instruction and python file I wrote to meet the desired output
+#Each with a PDF file contains instruction